The Ultimate Guide to Great White Sharks in San Diego

 Shark Sightings in San Diego

-Sharks have migrated from the waters near the coast of Los Angeles toward the south, namely in Torrey Pines and Solana Beach, though you can sporadically spot sharks throughout San Diego at any given time of day or year.
+Sharks have migrated from the waters near the coast of Los Angeles toward the south, so you can potentially see a great white shark at Torrey Pines or Solana Beach, though you can sporadically spot sharks throughout San Diego at any given time of day or year.
 Recent shark sightings the San Diego area has reported include a local fisherman who recently spotted a 14ft great white shark–on video–preying on a seal just a few feet away from their nearby boat.
-In April 2017, a woman was attacked offshore in the waters of San Onofre State beach close by the Marine Corps Base Camp Pendleton, though the last deadly shark attack in San Diego County occurred in 2008 in Solano Beach.
+In April 2017, a woman was attacked offshore in the waters of San Onofre State beach close by the Marine Corps Base Camp Pendleton, though the last deadly shark attack in San Diego County occurred in 2008 in Solana Beach.

 Other shark sightings San Diego locals have since include some large great whites in September of last year in Del Mar, San Diego, and Solana Beach, which reportedly has the most sharks per capita.
 It ranks second, next to Florida, for the most unprovoked shark bites in the United States.
 While the open ocean is a more likely place to spot a shark, some pelagic shark species even pass through the bay.
 San Diego Bay sharks include Blue sharks, Mako sharks, Thresher sharks, Sevengill sharks, Swell sharks, Hammerhead, and Tope sharks.
 Bear in mind that shallower and warmer waters are desirable to sharks, and attacks can occur in as little as three feet of water.